David Eby: Early political career (2008–2017)

-In 2008, Eby sought a Vancouver city council nomination from Vision Vancouver but was unsuccessful.
+In 2008, Eby sought a Vancouver city council nomination from Vision Vancouver, but was unsuccessful.

 In 2011, Eby stood as the NDP candidate in the by-election for Vancouver-Point Grey.
 The riding had been vacated by former premier Gordon Campbell and was being contested by newly sworn-in premier Christy Clark, of the BC Liberal Party, who did not hold a seat in the legislature.
 Eby placed a close second, only 595 votes behind Clark.
 Two years later, ahead of the 2013 general election, he again sought the NDP nomination in Vancouver-Point Grey for a rematch against Clark.
 On election day, Eby defeated Clark in a rare instance of a premier being unseated despite their party winning re-election.

 After his election as MLA, Eby was named to the NDP shadow cabinet as critic for advanced education.
 Eby strongly considered standing in the 2014 British Columbia New Democratic Party leadership election, but declined after learning his then-fiancée was pregnant.
 He then served as campaign co-chair of John Horgan's successful leadership bid.
-Later that year, Eby became critic for tourism, housing, gaming and liquor policy.
+Later that year, Eby was named the critic for tourism, housing, gaming and liquor policy.
 As housing critic, he called for an inquiry into Vancouver's real estate market over a practice called "shadow flipping", suggesting it was being done as part of tax avoidance and money laundering.
+He also uncovered several instances of high-value property being purchased by buyers listed as students and homemakers, and called for an investigation into whether banks were enabling speculation by not verifying income.

 In 2016, former NDP premier Glen Clark described Eby as "the future of the NDP".